Lightbulb-Education/forms-plus/README.md

  - Eliminate answers for test/quiz scenarios (Multiple choice, Checkbox)
  - Unselect un-required radio buttons by clicking on them again (Multiple choice, Linear scale, Multiple choice grid)
  - See a character count based on the min/max character validation rule of a text input (Short answer, Paragraph)
- - Use a dark mode purpose built for Google Forms
+ - Use a dark mode custom built for Google Forms

  [Install the extension from the Chrome Web Store](https://chrome.google.com/webstore/detail/forms%20/abegkmpbggcbnljjnklblgmiiacopkng)